 - 2 Before the first round the players are ranked in order of, respectively - a.
 Strength (rating) - b.
-FIDE-title (GM-IM- WGM-FM-WIM-CM-WFM-WCM-no title) - c. alphabetically (unless it has been previously stated that this criterion has been replaced by another one) - 3 This ranking is used to determine the pairing numbers; the highest one gets #1 etc. If, for any reason, the data used to determine the rankings were not correct, they can be adjusted at any time.
-The pairing numbers may be reassigned accordingly to the corrections, but only for the first three rounds.
-No modification of a pairing number is allowed after the fourth round.
+FIDE-title (GM-IM- WGM-FM-WIM-CM-WFM-WCM-no title) - c. alphabetically (unless it has been previously stated that this criterion has been replaced by another one) - This ranking is used to determine the pairing numbers; the highest one gets #1 etc. If, for any reason, the data used to determine the rankings were not correct, they can be adjusted at any time.
+The pairing numbers may be reassigned accordingly to the corrections.

+No modification of a pairing number is allowed after the fourth round has been paired.